Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ```sh
 fd00:AAAA:BBBB:CCCC::1/64
 ```
-We'll use this ULA as an alias for the LAN interface.
+We'll use this ULA as an alias for the LAN interface in `hostname.if` and to plug into `rad.conf` and `unbound.conf`.
 ```sh
 # /etc/hostname.ix0 (LAN):
 inet 192.168.1.1 255.255.255.0 192.168.1.255